iipeace/guider/README.md

 =======
 Do you struggle to improve system performance or to find root cause that makes system abnormal?
 Guider is made to measure amount of system resource usage and to trace system behavior.
-You can analize your performance issues effectively with this tool.
+You can analyze your performance issues effectively with this tool.

 Guider pursues three characteristics as bellow.
 >1. easy to use: just run without installation or setting